Colorado Sports Betting – How To Bet On Sports Legally In CO

 Biggest Sports Betting Cities in Colorado

-Frequently Asked Questions About Colorado Sports Betting
+Frequently Asked Questions About Sports Betting in Colorado

 No, you will not.
 Placing bets at offshore online sportsbooks does not violate any state laws and state-regulated sports betting is just around the corner.

 The online sportsbooks listed on this page do not have any team or player restrictions.
 If a team or player has betting lines, anyone is welcomed to place their bets.
-We are not aware of any details concerning team restrictions in the pending legislation authorizing CO state-licensed sports betting.
+We are not aware of any details concerning team restrictions in the legislation authorizing CO state-licensed sports betting.

 Offshore online sportsbooks can legally accept bettors who are 18 or over.
-However, the pending sports betting bill in Colorado requires bettors to be at least 21 years old to place real money wagers.
+However, the sports betting bill in Colorado requires bettors to be at least 21 years old to place real money wagers.
 Since the online casino policies conflict with the state's established minimum sports betting age, participants will be compelled to adhere to the state's regulations.

-If the ballot measure to allow state-licensed sports betting receives favorable support and is approved by voters, then a Limited Gaming Control Commission will be tasked with providing regulatory oversight for the sports betting market in Colorado.
+The newly formed Limited Gaming Control Commission will be tasked with providing regulatory oversight for the sports betting market in Colorado.